Individual Privacy Accounting via a Renyi Filter: Private gradient descent with individual privacy accounting

 When $\bnorm = k C^2$, the privacy guarantees of Algorithm \ref{alg:filtered-gd} are the same as those of Algorithm \ref{alg:private-gd}.
-However, they \emph{do not} depend on the total number of steps $k_{\max}$ --- in particular, $k_{\max}$ need not be equal to $k$.
-A natural question here is how to set the number of rounds $k_{\max}$ in Algorithm \ref{alg:filtered-gd}.
+However, they \emph{do not} depend on the total number of steps $k_{\max}$---in particular, $k_{\max}$ need not be equal to $k$, which raises the question of how to set $k_{\max}$.
 (Certainly $k_{\max}$ should be at least $\lfloor\bnorm/C^2\rfloor$, otherwise the privacy budget is not used up for any data point.)
-If $k_{\max}$ is relatively small, we might stop the optimization process too early, and thus forgo the possibility of achieving a higher accuracy.
-If, on the other hand, we set $k_{\max}$ to be too large, then a lot of points might get filtered out, in which case we add high amounts of noise relative to the number of active points.
+If $k_{\max}$ is relatively small, we might stop the optimization process too early, and thus forgo a potentially higher accuracy.
+If $k_{\max}$ is too large, then a lot of points might get filtered out and we might add high amounts of noise relative to the number of active points.

 One solution is to periodically estimate the number of active points in a privacy-preserving fashion.
-In particular, after round $\lfloor\bnorm/C^2\rfloor$, the analyst can estimate the size of the active set $\{ i\ :\ \sum_{j=1}^t\|\bar g_j(X_i)\|_2^2\leq \bnorm\}$ (which is just a linear query) and use it to stop the computation.
+In particular, after round $\lfloor\bnorm/C^2\rfloor$, the analyst can estimate the size of the active set $\{ i\ :\ \sum_{j=1}^t\|\bar g_j(X_i)\|_2^2\leq \bnorm\}$ (which is just a linear query) and use it to stop.
 To reduce the privacy cost of such estimates one can use the continual monitoring technique \citep{dwork2010differential} since each point is filtered out only once.
 Alternatively, if one only wants to ensure that the size of the active set exceeds some fixed threshold, one can use the sparse vector technique \cite{dwork2009complexity, dwork2014algorithmic} and thus incur an even smaller privacy loss due to adaptive stopping.
+Another solution is to periodically check the training accuracy, which is again a linear query, and stop once it plateaus.